naurandir01/DisWeb/README.md

 ![image](/docs/add_source_crypt.png)

-## Exécuter un plugin sur un prélèvement
+## Generic plugin

 One a source link to a CASE, click on the icon ![image](/docs/plugins_icone.png).

 For WINDOWS,
 - REGISTRE to recontruc the registry hive.
+Work in progress
-- HAYABUSA to execute hayabusa on the evtx
+- HAYABUSA to execute hayabusa on the evtx.
+Add the rule in the ./backend/external/hayabusa/rule
 - TIMELINE to a timeline. ( EVTX, USB, SHELLBAG, MFT, TASK, SAM et NAVIGATEUR).
 Work in progress

 For Linux: